 Pressure cookers can save you time and money

 Pressure cookers have been around for a couple of hundred years, but they are more popular than ever in today's kitchen.
-A pressure cooker can turn the toughest cut of meat into a tender, flavorful dish, make creamy risottos, and healthy, nutritious broths and stock.
+A pressure cooker can turn the toughest cut of meat into a tender, flavorful dish; make creamy risottos; and produce healthy, nutritious broths and stock.
 Pressure cookers are particularly popular with those who follow the Paleo way of eating and like to nosh on bone broths and savory meat and veggie dishes.
 Having a pressure cooker in your kitchen means you can have a healthy, balanced meal on the table in a fraction of the time it takes using a stove or oven.
-For example, a roast that may take a couple of hours in an oven will be falling-off-the-bone tender in about 40 to 50 minutes using a pressure cooker.
+For example, a roast that may take a couple of hours in an oven will be falling-of-the-bone tender in about 40 to 50 minutes using a pressure cooker.
 Soup, rice, vegetables, breakfast oats and bean dishes can take 10 minutes or less to cook.

 Pressure cookers work by creating an airtight seal within the pot.
-Under such high pressure, the boiling point of water increases, meaning the cooker and its contents maintain a higher temperature -- usually from 230 to 250 degrees compared to water's normal boiling point of 212 degrees -- so food cooks faster.
+Under such high pressure, the boiling point of water increases, meaning the cooker and its contents maintain a higher temperature -- usually from 230 to 250 degrees Fahrenheit compared to water's normal boiling point of 212 degrees -- so food cooks faster.
 The high pressure can pose some safety concerns, and some may remember the threatening cookers of decades past, but modern pressure cookers offer safety features that automatically release pressure before it poses any danger, or won't work at all unless its seals are properly engaged, so don't let a childhood fear of pressure cookers keep you from trying out this versatile cooking tool.

 There are three basic types of pressure cookers